Everzkaa/Everzkaa/README.md

 - 🐇 Haii !
 I’m @Everzkaa :3
-- 🍷 I’m interested in ... making discord bots!
+- 🍷 I’m interested in ...
+MINECRAFTTTT!
 - 💕 I’m currently learning ... how to code :P
 - 🌸 How to reach me ...
-Contant me on discord :D
+Contact me on discord and my gmail : wemmbunizer@gmail.com :D
 - 🎉 Pronouns: ...
 Anything you use for yourself guh
 - 🎀 Fun fact: ...
 I LIKE LIFESTEALLLLL!